microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 To complete this challenge successfully, you should be able to:

 - Verify that you have a bash shell with the Azure CLI available.
-- Verify that the ARM template has deployed the following resources in Azure inside the OpenAI-rg resource group:
+- Verify that you have deployed the following resources in Azure:

   - Azure OpenAI Service
-  - Azure Virtual Network
   - Azure Cognitive Search
+  - Two Azure Storage Accounts with Azure Blob Storage
   - Azure Cosmos DB service with databases and containers
-  - Azure Service Bus with the queues set up
+  - Azure Service Bus with at least one queue set up
   - Azure Redis Cache Instance
-  - Azure Storage Account with Blob Storage
-  - An Azure Function App
+  - Azure Document Intelligence Service (formerly Azure Form Recognizer)

 ## Learning Resources